 Clackamas River, Oak Grove Fork

-This major tributary of the upper Clackamas River feeds Timothy and Harriet lakes and contains native cutthroat trout, lots of invasive brook trout (which may be kept in any size and number) and some brown trout that swim upstream from Harriet.
+This major tributary of the upper Clackamas River feeds Timothy Lake and Harriet Lake and contains native cutthroat trout, lots of invasive brook trout (which may be kept in any size and number) and some brown trout that swim upstream from Harriet.
 Anglers must use artificial flies and lures.
 See ODFW’s regulations booklet for other harvest restrictions.

-This reservoir south of Forest Grove, an easy drive from Portland’s west side, has produced several state records for smallmouth bass (including the current one) and even the state’s largest bullhead catfish.
+This reservoir south of Forest Grove, an easy drive from Portland’s west side, has produced several Oregon state fishing records for smallmouth bass (including the current one) and even the state’s largest bullhead catfish.
 It also has a very popular fishery for stocked rainbow trout and plentiful panfish.
 The lake opens to fishing in early March and closes before Thanksgiving; see regulations booklet for exact dates.
-Smallmouth bass are located throughout the reservoir, with the rock face of Scoggins Dam and other hard structure good places to find them.
+At Hagg Lake smallmouth bass are located throughout the reservoir, with the rock face of Scoggins Dam and other hard structure good places to find them.
 There are decent populations of largemouth bass, often caught near grass and woody structure in the shallow creek arms.
 Crappie fishing is improving here; look for structure.
 Yellow perch and bluegill are abundant and fun for kids to catch, but they are usually small.
 The creek arms are best for numerous bullhead catfish.
 Trout fishing draws lots of anglers in the spring, when the lake is cool and heavily stocked, but deep-trolling boaters and bank anglers casting bait near the dam catch rainbows in hotter weather.